Six Divisive Regional Slang Terms Likely To Result In An Australian Civil War

 If you grew up in Queensland you might change into your swimming ‘togs’.
 The word originally meant ‘clothes’ – especially an outer garment – and originates from the Latin ‘toga’.
 The same clothing theme is reflected in names such as ‘swimsuits’ and ‘swimming costumes’, which in NSW and Queensland get abbreviated to ‘swimmers’, as if the garment itself is doing the swimming.
 But only in Sydney is a swimming costume known as a ‘cossie’.

-The term ‘bathers’ – used in Western Australia, South Australia and Victoria – harks back to swimming’s history as a leisure pursuit. , therapeutic bathing became popular at mineral spas and seaside resorts.
+The term ‘bathers’ – used in Western Australia, South Australia and Victoria – harks back to swimming’s history as a leisure pursuit.
+During the 18th century, therapeutic bathing became popular at mineral spas and seaside resorts.

-Growing up in Victoria I always knew men’s swimming briefs as ‘Speedos’, after the swimwear brand (importantly, Australians use the plural while Americans refer to ), but in Queensland they’re ‘dick togs’ (DTs, in polite company), and ‘ball-huggers’ in WA.
+Growing up in Victoria I always knew men’s swimming briefs as ‘Speedos’, after the swimwear brand (importantly, Australians use the plural while Americans refer to ‘a Speedo’), but in Queensland they’re ‘dick togs’ (DTs, in polite company), and ‘ball-huggers’ in WA.

 Men in NSW, meanwhile, mock ‘dick-stickers’, ‘dick-pokers’ and ‘dick-pointers’.
 But to Sydney’s serious-minded, they’re ‘sluggos’ (short for ‘slug-huggers’), and sometimes ‘scungies’ (especially among surfers).